 Overview

-With the lifting of international travel restrictions, the current focus is on rebuilding and reviving travel to the U.S. The resumption/re-launch of air routes between Ireland and the U.S. has seen over 210,000 Irish people travel to the U.S. since January 2022.
-Ireland is the only country in Europe and one of only 2 countries outside of Canada and the Caribbean that has U.S preclearance at both Dublin and Shannon airports.
-U.S. preclearance in Ireland allows U.S. bound passengers to clear all U.S entry controls such as immigrations, customs and agriculture prior to departure, so that on arrival in the U.S., travelers face no further entry controls.
+The post-pandemic resumption/re-launch of air routes between Ireland and the U.S. has seen over 212,000 Irish people travel to the U.S. since January 2023.
+The recovery is accelerating, with quarter 1 of 2023 at 96% of pre-pandemic levels in terms of Ireland visitation to the U.S. Ireland is the only country in Europe and one of only two countries outside of Canada and the Caribbean that has U.S preclearance at both Dublin and Shannon airports.
+U.S. preclearance in Ireland allows U.S. bound passengers to clear all U.S entry controls such as immigrations, customs, and agriculture prior to departure, so that on arrival in the U.S., travelers face no further entry controls.
 This preclearance encourages travelers from all over Europe and the United Kingdom to travel via Ireland to the States.
-Forecasts show that the Irish transatlantic travel market is expected to continue to grow, fueled by an increase in seat capacity, the opening of new direct routes, and expected economic growth.

 Leading Sub-Sectors